edelstone/actionverb.com/job-ads/header-2.md

 days of PTO for vacations.
 Go have fun.
 Don't work all the time.

-Every quarter, you'll travel to an in-person meeting with the entire teami to meet and work together face to face.
+Every quarter, you'll travel to an in-person meeting with the entire team to meet and work together face to face.
 These meetings are in cities that are fun to visit.
 In the last few years, we've been to Austin, Orlando, Phoenix, San Diego, Las Vegas, and New York City.